BlinkID/blinkid-react-native/README.md

 3. **Singleside DirectAPI scanning** - extracting the document information from a single static images (from the gallery).

 To obtain and run the sample application, follow the steps below:
-Make sure you have the Node, Watchman and React Native types installed before running the sample application:
+Make sure you have the Node, Watchman and React Native dependencies installed before running the sample application:
 ```bash
 # install Watcman
 brew install watchman